-Be humble during interviews, not act like you know it all.
+Be humble during interviews, do not act like you know it all.
 Leave your ego at the door.

 Demonstrate you are up-to-date with technology.
 Highlight the examples during the interview on how you have transitioned into the new tools.

-Show them you know new tools and you have kept yourself up to date with courses and certification
+Show them you know new tools and that you have kept yourself up to date with courses and certification

-Your style, clothes, accessories, shoe matters, get into the new fashion trend based on the roles you are applying for.
+Your style, clothes, accessories, and shoe matters, get into the new fashion trend based on the roles you are applying for.

 Consider Consulting| Self-employment| Freelancing

 You are tenure and bring lots of value, perhaps pivoting to the different industries with transferrable skills might be a wise idea.
 Identify your “niche”.
 Think about transferrable skills and start branding yourself on social media.
 Before you start selling your services build your brand by raising the awareness that you exist with a free service launch.
 Established yourself as an expert based on past experiences.
-Your “Why” is important built-in with the unique stories.
-Start as a side hustle and test the market with free consulting in the exchange of testimonials and referrals.
+Your “Why” is important and built-in with unique stories.
+Start as a side hustle and test the market with free consulting in exchange for testimonials and referrals.
 Join the membership group where your future clients are hanging out.
 Provide free webinars and join podcasts to establish yourself as an expert.
 Use the social media platform to build the brand.
 When someone searches your name on Google, are you on the first 3 pages? if not then you are not visible on the internet.